 Hold onto the confirmation number that you were given when you submitted your lottery entry, because you will need it to use the Entrant Status Check.
 If you lost it, you can retrieve it in the Entrant Status Check website if you know the email address you used to register for the lottery and certain personal information that will confirm your identity.
 Don't ask the State Department to give you your confirmation number any other way—they won't be able to.

-People who are selected in the lottery will receive the good news and information on how to apply for an immigrant visa (if you live abroad) or how to adjust your status (if you are currently in the U.S. and are eligible to adjust).
+People who are selected in the lottery will receive the good news and information on how to apply for an immigrant visa (if living abroad) or how to adjust your status (if currently in the U.S. and eligible to adjust).
 You will need to prove that you meet the work or educational requirements and are otherwise admissible to the United States.
 You may want to seek the assistance of an experienced immigration attorney with applying for your immigrant visa or green card.

 Many unscrupulous individuals have promised DV applicants that they can get moved to the front of the line, get more entries, or obtain similar preferential treatment if they pay a fee.
 Other fraudsters have sent emails posing as the U.S. government, supposedly notifying recipients that they have won the DV lottery and advising them how to pay a fee for an immigrant visa.